 Yes.
-The state of Missouri allows public access to criminal and arrest records.
+The state allows public access to Missouri arrest records and criminal records.
 They have an online system, they offer records by mail, or people can visit the highway patrol office in person to get copies.
 Searches are available via fingerprints only.
 There is also a $20 fee per state records and an additional $13.25 for federal records.

 |Black or African American||64%|

 |Offenders w/ reported race||3,562|